 executable, log, output, error, transfer_input_files.
 Rather, your job's ENTIRE interaction with files in

-/mnt/glusterneeds to occur WITHIN your executable, when it runs.
+/mnt/glusterneeds to occur WITHIN each job's executable, when it runs within the job.

 - Request an adequate amount of disk space with "

-- Make sure to use a submit file "Requirements" line to make sure your jobs only run on execute servers that have access to Gluster
+- Make sure to use a submit file "Requirements" line so that your jobs only run on execute servers that have access to Gluster.

 See the below submit file, as an example, which would be submitted from within the user's home directory: